The infobox on Paper Plane Hostel

 - Chiang Mai with its 5 Star Hostel-Resort and our working space the Oxotel Chiang Mai (guide to best hostels in Chiang Mai)

 - Nexy Hostel Hanoi in the capital of Vietnam, overlooking the city from its roof top terrace (guide to top hostels in Hanoi)

 - Bread&Jam Hostel featuring a surfer lifestyle in popular Bali

 Here are our impressions from Paper Plane.

-Paper Plane Hostel in Kuala Lumpur is a 5 Star Hostel because …
+Paper Plane Hostel in Kuala Lumpur in a Review

 1. A tiny village in the urban jungle